hamajo75/Code-Snippets/README.md

 # Code-Snippets

-Collection of code snippted for various languages.
+Collection of code snippets for various languages.